andraantariksa/foc102-kunzd-template/README.md

 # Kunzd Template

-The template was made as a Web Design course final project.
+The template was made as a Web Design (FOC103) course final project.

-The Kunzd name itself was... randomly generated German name, Kunz Lohmüller.
+The Kunzd name itself is a randomly generated German name, Kunz Lohmüller.

 ## Demo